How many content strategies do you have within your business?

-The above questions may have left you slightly puzzled.
-That is probably because content marketing has generally become too narrowly focussed on a single type of content production, namely marketing engagement content.
-However, the truth is that any content being produced by your organisation needs to be taken into consideration including the sales content and ongoing content for customer communications; although whether there are recognisable strategies in place is another question.
+The above questions may have left you puzzled.
+This is because content marketing has become too focussed on a single type of content production – marketing engagement content.
+However, any content being produced by your organisation needs to be taken into consideration.
+This includes the sales content and ongoing content for customer communications.

 So what should you be looking for to answer those above questions?
-Start by taking a step back and considering what you define content as actually being.
-Within your marketing function there has been a greater recognition of late that content is more than articles, videos and imagery on your website or content hub.
-It does, of course, stretch to any form of content being used on any channel be it social, e-mail, digital, print and TV advertising, PR and so on.
-What is less well recognised is that all of these activities are being run from separately on a day-to-day, week-by-week basis.
-They are, in effect, running different content strategies.
+Start by taking a step back and considering what you define content as being.
+Within your marketing function, there has been a greater recognition of late that content is more than articles, videos and imagery on your website or content hub.
+It does, of course, stretch to any form of content being used on any channel, be it social, e-mail, digital, print and TV advertising, PR and so on.
+What is less well recognised is that these activities are being run separately on a day-to-day, week-by-week basis.
+They are all different content strategies.

-Today, a lot of emphasis is quite rightly given to the customer experience.
-However, the analysis of customer experience is too tightly focussed on one particular part of the audience journey.
-For example, by simply looking at what the customer experience is in the call centre.
-This completely overlooks the fact that a prospective customer will almost certainly have had a customer experience prior to that conversation with your call centre.
+Today, customer experience given a lot of emphasis.
+However, the analysis of customer experience is sometimes focused on one particular part of the journey.
+For example, by looking at what the customer experience is in the contact centre or online.
+This overlooks the fact that a prospective customer will almost certainly have had other experiences on other channels.

-The place to start is by mapping the audience journey.
-Only by doing this can you identify both what content already exists to support the audience journey and then where the gaps lie.
-The result will be a single content strategy that is contextually relevant to each and every one of your target audiences.
+The place to start is by mapping the buyer’s journey.
+Only by doing this can you identify both what content already exists to support the journey and then where the gaps lie.
+The result will be a single content strategy that applies to all customers.

 However, the answer lies in ‘alignment’ rather than ‘change’.
-By mapping the full audience journey, you can align and therefore connect together the disparate content strategies that exist within your organisation and, indeed, within your marketing function if that is a problem you have.
-It can then act as the first important step towards not just having a cohesive single content strategy but also operating a single content strategy even though the creation and execution of that content may still reside in separate functions across your business.
+By mapping the full journey, you can align and, therefore, connect the disparate content strategies.
+It can then act as the first important step towards not just having a cohesive single content strategy, but also operating a single content strategy.
+The creation and execution of that content may still live in separate functions across your business.